Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: GS Paper 3 – Environment and Ecology; GS Paper 1 – Jharkhand Geography and Economy
+• JPSC Paper: GS Paper 3 – Environment and Ecology; GS Paper 1 – Geography and Natural Resources

-• Jharkhand Angle: State-specific data on forest cover loss, pollution, illegal mining, and institutional roles
+• Jharkhand Angle: State-specific data on mining’s contribution to GDP, forest cover decline, pollution levels, and institutional roles of JSPCB and JSMDC.

-What constitutional provision mandates environmental protection in Jharkhand?
+What constitutional provision mandates environmental protection related to mining in Jharkhand?

-Article 48A of the Constitution of India mandates that the state shall protect and improve the environment, including forests and wildlife, providing the basis for environmental regulation in Jharkhand’s mining sector.
+Article 48A of the Indian Constitution directs the state to protect and improve the environment, including regulating mining activities to prevent ecological damage.

-Which Act governs forest land diversion for mining in Jharkhand?
+Which Act requires prior approval for forest land diversion for mining in Jharkhand?

 Our Courses